JesseH7/ChessGame/README.md

 # ChessGame
+My Computer Science A-Level project that scored 67/70.
 Two-player chess game - the classic battle of wits.
-Play against a friend with this intuitive and visually appealing chess implementation.
+Play against a friend with this intuitive and visually appealing chess pygame implementation.

 Modules Required:
 -pygame